MicrosoftDocs/winrt-api/windows.graphics.capture/graphicscapturepicker.md

 A system picker UI control that allows the customer to select an item on the screen to capture.

+In a desktop app, before using an instance of this class in a way that displays UI, you'll need to associate the object with its owner's window handle.
+For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects#winui-3-with-c).

 ## -remarks

-To use an object of this class in a desktop app, cast it to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface, and pass an owner window's handle to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
-For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 ## -see-also